 Research reports investigating the Beirut Port Explosion

-On 13 November 2020, LAW released the first comprehensive report gathering all available facts to the 4th of August Beirut explosion and the domestic investigation to date.
-The report highlights a request, by the “Victims of the Beirut Explosion” survivors’ group, for an impartial and independent fact finding mission to hold those in power responsible and accountable, and secure compensation for the survivors and victims families.
+On 13 November 2020, LAW released the first comprehensive report on the explosion, gathering all available facts and information on the domestic investigation to date.
+The report highlights a request by the “Victims of the Beirut Explosion” group, which brings together over 1,000 victims and families of the victims.
+The request calls for an impartial and independent fact finding mission to hold those in power responsible and accountable.
+The group is also calling for compensation for the survivors and the victims’ families.

 Click here to view the virtual photo exhibition and documentary.

 People reached through social media during COVID-19 outbreak